LopezChris/cdf-demos/README.md

 ## Project Goal

-This project was created in order to make demonstrating capabilties of the Cloudera Data Flow Platform more consumable and reproducable.
+This project was created in order to make demonstrating capabilities of the Cloudera Data Flow Platform more consumable and reproducible.
 There have been several really awesome demos over the years but they have not been captured in a means that allows for people to spin them up and try for themselves.
 This project aims to make people more creative; be curious!
 Get in here and build something fun and then share it with the world!

 ## Pre-Requisites